Radiologic Technology Program

 Note: If you have taken and passed previous Radiology Courses, then you may be able to enroll in the RTEC A course during the spring semester that you file the application, but this must be approved by the Program Director prior to the Spring Semester.
 You must have an in-progress form completed by the instructor, and must be passing the class with a grade of "B" or better at the time the RT application is filed.
 You must include the "in-progress" report form with your RT application.

-Download the Application Information packet on the left
+Download the Application Information

 This form can be used as your academic plan to enter the radiology program and evaluate any college courses you may have already completed towards an A.S or higher degree.